 If the kitchen isn't your natural habitat, you can still try out new flavors without risking the quality of the finished meal.
 Choose a recipe with ingredients and preparation techniques you're familiar with: If searing the perfect steak is your forté, make it different by using new spices or marinades that add a unique taste.
 On the other hand, if you're more experienced with baking, an extravagant dessert can give your partner's favorite meal a special, sweet touch.

 Remember that it won't be a romantic night if you're stressed out—so have fun with it.
 You don't have to be a master chef to enjoy a good time together.
 Even easy slow-cooked meals can be delicious (and feel fancy) with the right ingredients.

-If your partner is usually the one to serve up dinner in your home, they might even enjoy a romantic dinner that you cook together: "Not only is what we eat important to discuss, but so is the way we choose to prepare household meals.
+If your partner is usually the one to serve up dinner in your home, they might also enjoy a romantic dinner that you cook together: "Not only is what we eat important to discuss but so is the way we choose to prepare household meals.
 Time spent together is an important part of relationships," says Cohen.
 "A great way to connect food and activities would be to cook with your partner.
 This would allow the two of you to come together to plan and execute a delicious meal."

 Two Days Before